MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 For more information about this command and its syntax, see [Add-SPOTenantCdnOrigin](https://technet.microsoft.com/en-us/library/mt790772.aspx).

 Once you've run the command, the system synchronizes the configuration across the datacenter.
+You may see a _Configuration pending_ message which is expected as the SharePoint Online tenant connects to the CDN service.
 This can take up to 15 minutes.

 ## Manage the Office 365 CDN
 <a name="CDNManage"> </a>